Maths/industry workshop on molecular simulation for pharmaceutical industry (Friday, April 28th)

 A one-day workshop is organized on Friday April 28th (after the 3-day workshop on numerical methods for nonequilibrium systems), on the use of computational statistical physics in the pharmaceutical industry and related fields.

-It will take place at IHP, lecturing room Hermite.
+It will take place at IHP, lecturing room Darboux.

 This event is organized by Chris Chipot (CNRS & Universite de Lorraine), Tony Lelièvre, Gabriel Stoltz (Ecole des Ponts & Inria Paris) and benefits from the framework of the LIA between the Centre National de la Recherche Scientifique and the University of Illinois at Urbana-Champaign.
 It is also funded by AMIES (french agency to foster interactions between maths and industry) and the ERC MsMaths.

 The workshop consists of 5 lectures by researchers from the chemical and pharmaceutical industries (BASF, Boehringer, CEA, GSK, Johnson & Johnson, Sanofi), as well as one short lecture illustrating the point-of-view of mathematicians.
 It will start at 9h30 and end around 17h00, with lunch buffet.

 Thomas Fox, Molecular Dynamics Simulations in Drug Discovery

 I will give a short overview over the drug discovery process at a typical pharmaceutical company, then I will discuss two applications of MD simulations to support this process: With mixed-solvent MD simulations we map out favorable interactions on the surface of proteins to support the finding and optimization of small ligands binding to the protein.
 A second application is the determination of relative free energies of binding of small ligands to a protein with Thermodynamic Integration - here I discuss recent advances and point to potential problems of this approach.

 Michel Masella, An O(N) multi-scale N-body approach for simulating polarizable microscopic systems